Welcome to today's edition of the Rush 24-7 podcast.

 It's enough and essential to acknowledge that the war itself was a mistake.

-It was wrong, and I was wrong, to vote for that Iraq War resolution.
+It was wrong, and I was wrong to vote for that Iraq war resolution.

-Now, we have audio sound by somebody get to those in just a second, but amazingly, in the Boston Globe today, uh they have run a retrospective on all of Carrie's positions, his history, if you will, on uh on this.
+But amazingly, in the Boston Globe today, they have run a retrospective on all of Kerry's positions, his history, if you will, on this.

-Uh and and and again they quote him as saying you can't have it both ways.
+And again, they quote him as saying you can't have it both ways.

 Who writes this stuff for the guy?

-Who can't I voted for it before I voted against it.
+I voted for it before I voted against it.

 John Kerry says yesterday, you can't have it both ways.